-Yes, there is an old callos recipe in the archive that had undergone a few revisions.
+Yes, there was an old callos recipe the archive that had undergone a few revisions.
 But there’s always room for improvement.
 This slow cooker callos beats the old recipe by 10 notches.

 The first reason has to do with motion.
 On the stovetop, the heat at the bottom of the pot causes the liquid to rise and bubble, and make the pieces of meat dance around.
 The constant movement may cause the pieces of meat to break apart when they are already tender.
 Plus, because stirring is required to make sure that there is no scorching at the bottom of the pot, the additional agitation doubles the chances of breakage.

 But because the stew hardly simmers in the slow cooker and no stirring is necessary, it is possible to bring the meat to that level of tenderness that is literally melt-in-the-mouth but with very little chance of ruining the perfectly cut pieces.